cjhubbs/eleventy-bliss-blog/content/14/01/a-holistic-digital-person.md

 ---
-title: "A Holistic Digital Person"
+title: 'A Holistic Digital Person'
-date: "2014-01-30T21:12:19.000"
+date: 2014-01-30T21:12:19.000
+tags: ['personal', 'social-media']
 ---

 Yesterday morning I was tweeting from the beginning of an industry committee meeting I'm attending this week in Florida.
 I was griping a little bit about a presenter who was reading every line from his slides.
 This inspired a response from a friend of mine:

-<blockquote class="twitter-tweet" data-partner="tweetdeck"><p><a href="https://twitter.com/cjhubbs">@cjhubbs</a> I've come up with the wording of your next business card Christopher J Hubbs Sr Systems Engineer Please don't follow me on Twitter</p>— Jason Kamphaugh (@jjkamp) <a href="https://twitter.com/jjkamp/statuses/428181926122242048">January 28, 2014</a></blockquote>
+> @cjhubbs: I've come up with the wording of your next business card Christopher J Hubbs Sr Systems Engineer Please don't follow me on Twitter
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I understand what Jason's getting at.
 Do I really want work people seeing my tweets about work, and for that matter connecting my work persona with my tweets about the rest of life?